hamza2001-max/TipTap-Bubble-AI-React/README.md

 ## Configuration

-The `BubbleAIConfiguration` object allows you to customize the behavior of BubbleAI.
+The `BubbleAIConfiguration` object allows you to customize Uncaught ReferenceError: process is not defined behavior of BubbleAI.
 Here's a breakdown of its properties:

 ```typescript
 interface BubbleAIConfiguration {